In a society where the greater majority lives below acceptable living standards, disadvantaged people have become a common sight.

-According to Spencer, “I’ve taken that background of 50 years and found something that really drives me.
-Those who haven’t got a voice, who can’t be heard, who have been kicked around, how do we give that animal or person an opportunity to participate?
+“I’ve taken that background of 50 years and found something that really drives me.
+Those who haven’t got a voice, how do we give that animal or person an opportunity to participate?
 So, we connect and collaborate so we bring people together, and together we can really, really make a difference.”

-This is where the idea of Reboundog came into being.
+This is where the idea of Reboundog as a social-impact network came into being.

-“But we have to look at it another way.
+“We have to look at it another way.
 Those dogs have value in society.
-If we can enable some of them to become therapy dogs—not just therapy dogs, but dogs that are actually pre-trained on what to do with veterans, with the PTSD, those sight dogs and hearing dogs… If we can get somebody to train, who can teach them to listen…then we can inspire a change within the animal rescue community and within the disadvantaged and the privileged people side of the world.”
+If we can enable some of them to become not just therapy dogs and pre-train them on what to do with veterans, with PTSD, those sight dogs and hearing dogs… If we can get somebody to train, who can teach them to listen…then we can inspire a change within the animal rescue community and within the disadvantaged and the privileged side of the world.”

 What about the costs?

-“There is a cost, but if you turn that cost from the cost of training dogs and the people to that huge social cost we have at the moment that’s coming out of our taxes and what it costs society to disregard these people and throw them away, it balances out.
+“There is a cost.
+But, if you turn that from the cost of training dogs and people to that huge social cost we have at the moment that’s coming out of our taxes and what it costs society to disregard these people and throw them away, it balances out.
 We end up achieving…an inclusive society.”